-The Financial Statements set out on pages 16 to 38 do not take into account the liabilities to provide pension benefits which fall due after the year end.
+The Financial Statements set out on pages 18 to 40 do not take into account the liabilities to provide pension benefits which fall due after the year end.
 In respect of the Fund, these liabilities are considered by the Scheme Actuary who carries out an actuarial valuation of such liabilities every three years.
 This valuation considers the funding position of the Fund and the level of contributions payable.
-The most recent triennial valuation was carried out at 31 March 2015 and the actuary's last review of the funding position was as at 31 March 2016.
+The most recent triennial valuation was carried out at 31 March 2015.
+The next actuarial valuation is due as at 31 March 2018 and should be finalised by 30 June 2019.

 The Scheme Actuary has prepared a report on the actuarial liabilities.
-This is included on pages 39 and 40 of this report.
-The formal actuarial certificate from the Scheme Actuary required by statute is also included in this Annual Report and appears on page 41.
+This is included on page 41 and 42 of this report.
+The formal actuarial certificate from the Scheme Actuary required by statute is also included in this Annual Report and appears on page 43.
 These form part of the Trustee's report.